-Well winter is finally here.
-As we know this is the peak season for colds and flu so I thought it very timely to share with you some of my top tips to keep you and your family healthy this winter.
+Winter is the peak season for colds and flu, so it is important to stay healthy this winter, especially with the current pandemic.
+I thought I would share with you some of my top tips to keep you and your family healthy this winter.

 The ancient Chinese believed that human beings should live in harmony with the natural cycles of their environment.
 The cold and darkness of winter urges us to slow down.
 This is the time of year to reflect on our health, replenish our energy, and conserve our strength.

 Unfortunately, with our temperate climate in Sydney most of us carry on with our busy schedules.
 However, for the sake of your health, I encourage you to take on some of the Ancient Chinese wisdom.